 It is considered by the Board that, with the exception of Mr Duffield, all of the Directors are independent.
-The Board specifically considered the independence of Mr Gamble at his appointment, who has an immaterial holding in Brompton Asset Management Group Limited and concluded that he is an independent Director.
+The Board specifically considered whether Mr Howard-Spink's length of service had impaired his ability to act independently and concluded that he continues to exhibit independence of character and judgement.
+The Board specifically considered the independence of Mr Gamble at his appointment, who has an immaterial holding in Brompton Asset Management Group LLP and concluded that he is an independent Director.
 The biographies of the Directors holding office at the date of this report demonstrate a breadth of investment and commercial experience relevant to their positions as Directors.
 All Directors have a wide range of other interests and are not dependent on the Company itself.

-The Board considers that as in previous years, given its small size and the size and nature of the Company's operations, it is unnecessary to nominate one Director as a Senior Independent Director and both non-executives accordingly perform these duties.
+The Board considers that, as in previous years, given its small size and the size and nature of the Company's operations, it is unnecessary to nominate one Director as a Senior Independent Director and all three non-executives accordingly perform these duties.